 YL club skits always bring out laughter

 Because not all teenagers attend school, Young Life in Kenya is community-focused, and leaders reach out to teens within their own neighborhoods.
-The Lord is doing incredible things through Young Life Kenya, and in 2017 over 17,000 kids and leaders heard the truth of Jesus Christ at camp.
-Every single week over 13,000 kids attend outreach clubs in their communities, and approximately 7,000 of them are involved in small group Bible studies.
+The Lord is doing incredible things through Young Life Kenya.
+Every single week a total of about 24,000 kids attend outreach clubs in their communities, and nearly 13,000 of them are involved in small group Bible studies.

-Currently we have one ministry in Nairobi that is reaching out to teenagers with disabilities.
+We have ministries in Nairobi that are reaching out to teenagers with disabilities.
 In some other places, teenagers with disabilities attend other regular clubs and participate alongside other kids.
 We are looking forward to having special initiatives for the Capernaum ministry in every metropolitan in the coming years.

-We have four active neighborhoods that are engaging themselves with teen moms’ ministry.
-Leaders who are helping with this important ministry are receiving hands on training.
+We have active neighborhoods that are engaging themselves with teen moms’ ministry.
+Leaders who are helping with this important ministry are receiving hands-on training.

 Get involved and find out what's happening in Young Life Africa